Our Children are our Trust.

 David is now retired after a wide-ranging career involving the strategic planning and business growth of leading retail outlets.

 David is an experienced senior executive who operated at Board level with a track record of delivering commercial success and managing large multi-site teams, including international experience.
 He has a broad range of experience including Strategy Development and Implementation, Operations, Property, Logistics, Facilities Management, Acquisitions and New Site Development.
 David also currently sits as a Tribunal Panel Member hearing employment tribunal cases.

 David has experience in directing and overseeing very large business operations and brings a very valuable range of skills to our Trust.

 Matt is the CEO of a Students' Union, and his role involves the oversight of the organisation's finances, ensuring good governance, setting the strategy with colleagues and Trustees, and responsibility for maximising income streams.

-Matt has over a decade of experience in higher education which gives him an insight into educational policy.
+Matt has extensive experience in higher education which gives him an insight into educational policy.
 He has previously been the Company Secretary, Director and Trustee at the LGBT Foundation in Manchester and a governor at the University of Salford.
 Matt brings to our Trust wide-ranging commercial experience within different educational settings as well as a strong understanding of Boardroom operations.